Integrated development environment: Visual programming

 Visual programming is a usage scenario in which an IDE is generally required.
 Visual Basic allows users to create new applications by moving programming, building blocks, or code nodes to create flowcharts or structure diagrams that are then compiled or interpreted.
 These flowcharts often are based on the Unified Modeling Language.

 This interface has been popularized with the Lego Mindstorms system and is being actively perused by a number of companies wishing to capitalize on the power of custom browsers like those found at Mozilla.
 KTechlab supports flowcode and is a popular open-source IDE and Simulator for developing software for microcontrollers.
 Visual programming is also responsible for the power of distributed programming (cf. LabVIEW and EICASLAB software).
-An early visual programming system, Max, was modeled after analog synthesizer design and has been used to develop real-time music performance software since the 1980s.
+An early visual programming system, Max, was modeled after an analog synthesizer design and has been used to develop real-time music performance software since the 1980s.
 Another early example was Prograph, a dataflow-based system originally developed for the Macintosh.
-The graphical programming environment "Grape" is used to program qfix robot kits.
+The graphical programming environment "GRAPE" is used to program qfix robot kits.

 This approach is also used in specialist software such as Openlab, where the end-users want the flexibility of a full programming language, without the traditional learning curve associated with one.

 Language support

-Some IDEs support multiple languages, such as GNU Emacs based on C and Emacs Lisp; IntelliJ IDEA, Eclipse, MyEclipse or NetBeans, based on Java; MonoDevelop, based on C#; or PlayCode.
+Some IDEs support multiple languages, such as GNU Emacs, IntelliJ IDEA, Eclipse, MyEclipse, NetBeans, MonoDevelop, JDoodle or PlayCode.

 Support for alternative languages is often provided by plugins, allowing them to be installed on the same IDE at the same time.
 For example, Flycheck is a modern on-the-fly syntax checking extension for GNU Emacs 24 with support for 39 languages.
+Another example is JDoodle, an online cloud-based IDE that supports 88 languages.
 Eclipse, and Netbeans have plugins for C/C++, Ada, GNAT (for example AdaGIDE), Perl, Python, Ruby, and PHP, which are selected between automatically based on file extension, environment or project settings.

+Implementation

+IDEs can be implemented in various languages, for example: